kanaria69/Mainecoco/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## How come the stadium got hot after the game?
+Because all of the fans left.